Faithlife/CodingGuidelines/sections/gitattributes.md

 ## Changing CRLF to LF

-Existing repositories with no `.gitattributes` file or a `.gitattributes` file that doesn't look like the above (e.g. with `* -text`) may have files with CRLF and/or mixed linefeeds.
+Existing repositories with no `.gitattributes` file or a `.gitattributes` file that doesn't look like the above (e.g. with `* -text`) may have files with CRLF and/or mixed line feeds.

 Existing repositories should be changed to use LF and the `.gitattributes` setting above.